-With eCommerce integration, shipping addresses are also updated automatically.
+With eCommerce integration, shipping addresses update automatically.
 The customer types in their own delivery address, which is then used across the entire purchasing process.
-You no longer have human error entering in to misspell addresses, resulting in late deliveries and frustrated customers.
-Integration allows for automatic shipping notifications, enabling customers to track deliveries from when they ordered to when the package arrives at their door.
+You no longer have human error entering into misspelling addresses, resulting in late deliveries and frustrated customers.
+The integration allows for automatic shipping notifications, enabling customers to track deliveries from when they ordered to when the package arrives at their door.

 Another benefit of proper integration is in handling returns.
 This is especially relevant for online fashion retailers – customers often change their minds and return products.
 Traditionally, this was a nightmare for online retailers, since the return process was handled manually.
 Integration automates even this process, saving time for your employees and simplifying the process for the customer.